pictify-io/docs-pictify/docs/example-code.md

 # Example Code

-To get started quickly, you can use the following code snippets to generate images and gifs using the Medify API.
+To get started quickly, you can use the following code snippets to generate images and gifs using the Pictify API.

 ## Table of Contents